Powerlearnproject/se-assignment-day-2-git-and-github-karw-gif/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
-How does version control help in maintaining project integrity?
+How does version control help in maintaining project integrity?Some basic version control ideas
+A version control system (VCS) is a tool that helps developers track changes made to code or files over time.
+Multiple people can work together on the same files, keep track of changes and store a history of revisions.
+Git is the most popular distributed version control system which comes up with flexibility in managing projects, performance and much more important things that any VCS can have.
+Why GitHub is Popular.It is a cloud-based platform Several factors have contributed to its popularity such as a straightforward interface, strong collaboration elements (pull requests and code reviews), integration with CI/CD pipelines.
+Its broad community and wide array of features make it extremely popular with open-source projects as well as private development.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?